 Calling all educators!
-Bring your school/teacher or faculty ID and enjoy a free guided tour for you and a guest on Saturday, May 6.
+Bring your school/teacher or faculty ID and enjoy a free guided tour for you and a guest on Saturday, May 5 or Sunday, May 6.
 Tours begin at the Bell Tower at 10:00 a.m., 2:00 p.m., and 4:00 p.m.
 Please check in at the Visitors Center (Bell Tower Building) prior to the tour and show your ID.

 Don’t forget to sign up for our Education E-newsletter to receive information and exclusive invites to educator events.